Our comprehensive curriculum –

 The semester abroad is a key part of your business and personal development.
 To help you get the most from the experience, we offer a number of language courses and cultural trainings as preparation.
 You can choose the destination and university of your time abroad and we will do our best to accommodate your first choice.
 If one particularly university is oversubscribed, placement decisions will be based on your performance during the first two semesters.

-Gain a competitive edge with our internship program, which comprises two internships over the duration of your degree.
-Each internship must last a minimum of four weeks, but we encourage a longer placement to gain even more valuable practical experience.
-You also have the possibility to extend your internship to eight weeks.
+Gain a competitive edge by completing two internships over the duration of your degree.
+Each internship must last a minimum of four weeks, but we encourage our students to do a longer internship, e.g. ten to twelve weeks, to get an even greater experience.
 Your first internship takes place after the second semester while the second internship should begin after your fourth semester.
-One of the two internships should be completed in a non-German-speaking country to help you hone your intercultural competencies.
+One of the two internships has to be completed in a non-German-speaking country to help you hone your intercultural competencies.
+Our Career Center supports you in finding an internship position via a broad range of activities such as counseling, training, career fairs, and company presentations.

 In your final semester, you will have eight weeks to write your Bachelor thesis.
 During this period, you will demonstrate your ability to independently expand on an economic subject using academic methods.
 When necessary, complex topics can be tackled in teams of two or three students.